 The Texas Property Tax Code, under Sec.
 25.18, requires each appraisal office to implement a plan to update appraised values for real property at least once every three years.
-Midland Central Appraisal District's current policy is to conduct a general reappraisal of real and business personal property value on a bi-annual basis.
-The district conducts an onsite field review of real property in a portion of the county annually as part of a reappraisal cycle.
+The policy of the MCAD board of directors is to conduct a general reappraisal of all property value on a bi-annual basis.
+The district conducts onsite field reviews of real property in a portion of the county annually as part of a reappraisal cycle.
 Business personal property is verified on an annual basis through various means.